 - Resident Evil 6 also has this same mechanic, but you're reduced to slowly crawling on your back until you recover.
 At least you can still shoot while you're dying this time.

 - In Sengoku Basara, several characters have dying animations that consist of them struggling to stand up or acting like nothing happened to them before collapsing on the ground.

-- Super Robot Wars Original Generation 2, Kyouske insists on getting back into the fight despite Axel sending him to the ICU a few scenarios earlier.
-By the next mission, he's rolled out his Mid-Season Upgrade and hell bent on Rescuing his partner, whose also his Girlfriend mind you, from the hands of the Einst.
-Tweeked a bit in the anime where he's forced to play a sideline role using a customized Mook unit until the repairs on his machine can be completed.
+- Super Robot Wars: Original Generation 2, Kyouske insists on getting back into the fight despite Axel sending him to the ICU a few scenarios earlier.
+By the next mission, he's rolled out his Mid-Season Upgrade and hell bent on rescuing his partner, who's also his girlfriend, mind you, from the hands of the Einst.
+Tweaked a bit in the anime where he's forced to play a sideline role using a customized Mook unit until the repairs on his machine can be completed.

 - Said by Elena every time she loses a unit in Yggdra Union's PSP port.
 Subverted in that she doesn't take any damage herself until she's the last unit, but she still insists on fighting even if it's just her against four dragon riders.

 - Shiki from Tsukihime and Shirou from Fate/stay night are both grade-A perpetrators of this trope, refusing to stay in bed even when crippled, sick, recovering (or suffering) from Demonic Possession, energy drained or recently come Back from the Dead.
 Also in the Fate route, Saber gives this line when severe exhaustion leaves her unable to even arm herself.
 She tries to pull a Heroic Sacrifice, distracting Berserker while Shirou and Tohsaka escape, but that little honor goes to Archer.